Learn More about Jacqueline

 In August 1943, Ellen gave birth under terrible conditions to a son they named Franklin after Franklin Roosevelt.
 Their situation became more precarious after the Allies landed in Normandy but when Paris was liberated, Frits was able to return to check on his business and the family’s apartment.
 After reclaiming their apartment, Frits returned to Le Got and in November 1944 the family returned and resumed their life in Paris.
 They later learned that around twenty close family members had been deported and killed in Sobibor and Auschwitz.

 Jacqueline met her American husband, Richard, while he was studying in Paris.
 They came to the U.S. in 1958, where they married and later had two children.
-Jacqueline retired from the U.S. Foreign Service Institute in 2007 and began volunteering at the United States Holocaust Memorial Museum.
+Jacqueline retired from the U.S. Foreign Service Institute in 2007.
+She volunteered at the United States Holocaust Memorial Museum.